-- Abdominal enlargement is usually noticed around 40 days into the pregnancy.
+- Abdominal palpation around 30 days into the pregnancy.
 As the pregnant dog comes closer to full term, you might even notice the pups moving in her abdomen.

 NOTE: Signs of pregnancy may differ from dog to dog (and even between pregnancies in the same dog).
 Be sure to involve your veterinarian along the way.
 Contact your vet if you have any concerns about the signs your dog is showing.

 How Will I Know If My Dog Is Pregnant?